 These are provided for information purposes only; ETAP cannot therefore be held liable for delayed deliveries and any resulting costs.

-5. WAREHOUSING AND FINANCING COSTS
+5. WAREHOUSING, FINANCING COSTS AND ADMINISTRATIVE COSTS

 6. DELIVERY, SHIPMENT AND TRANSFER OF RISK